Nobita006/facial-analysis-app/README.md

 -Displayed the selected image and analysis results on the frontend.

+-Deployed to GitHub Pages using -> npm run deploy -- -m "Deploy React app to GitHub Pages"

 ## Backend:

 -<b>recommendation.json:</b> Created a JSON file containing product recommendations for various facial conditions.
 The JSON structure includes product names, images, and links for each condition.